All Episodes

 And now, after his speech and before his speech, they demand that he be their puppet.

-They demand this, they demand that.
+They demand that.

 The arrogance and condescension, classically liberal.

-Obviously he criticized Israel, but is that enough to stop him from speaking in front of Congress?
+Obviously, he criticized Israel, but is that enough to stop him from speaking in front of Congress?

-The Prime Minister and his cabinet in recent days have been engaged in uh hateful rhetoric, inflammatory rhetoric against Israel.
+The Prime Minister and his cabinet in recent days have been engaged in hateful rhetoric, inflammatory rhetoric against Israel.

 And yes, in fact, they have not condemned the actions of Hezbollah.